eb-del/mettle/content/Portals/Genera.md

 - [[index|Make and Mettle]]

 # Footnotes
-[^gen]:  ![[uyu.svg|12]] **[[OOU]]**: Ancient Greek in origin, the terms "genus" come from Aristotle's use of "génos" (γένος; featured in *Topics*) meaning stock, breed, kin; featured primarily in the classification of animals.
-The use here contrasts modern taxonomy's usage of genus and subdenus, which are more motivated by evolution and genetics (as of yet undiscovered and undiscussed in this setting).
+[^gen]:  ![[uyu.svg|12]] **[[OOU]]**: Ancient Greek in origin, the terms "genus" and "subgenus" come from the Ancient Greek word "génos" (γένος; featured in Aristotle's *Topics*) meaning stock, breed, kin; oriented primarily in the classification of animals.
+The use here contrasts modern taxonomy's usage of genus and subgenus, which are more motivated by evolution and genetics (as of yet undiscovered and undiscussed in this setting).